automata-network/docs/docs/mev/solutions/mev-minimization-prevention.md

 # MEV Minimization/Prevention

-At Automata Network we are in the Defense camp, where we use privacy (SGX and ORAM) to minimize MEV.

 ## :robot: Conveyor - The Automata Network approach to tackling MEV

 At Automata, we have created **Conveyor**, a service that ingests and outputs transactions in a determined order.
 This creates a front-running-free zone that removes the chaos of transaction reordering.